 Do you use digital court reporting?
 If not, you could be passing up a significant opportunity.
-As more and more courts switch to digital technology, there is an increasing need for digital court reporters to keep the judicial system running efficiently.
+As more and more courts switch to digital technology, there is an increasing need for digital court reporters providing legal transcription services to keep the judicial system running efficiently.

 Uncertain about where to begin?
 Don’t worry.
 You can learn everything you need to know to start working in digital court reporting from this post.

 A courthouse that records events and manages cases using digital technology is known as a “digital courtroom.”
 Compared to traditional courtrooms, this form of courtroom offers several advantages, including increased record accuracy, cost savings, and quicker case administration.

 Today, digital courtrooms are becoming more and more common.
 In the US, digital recording equipment is currently present in about one-third of all courtrooms.
 Additionally, it is required in all courtrooms in most states, and this tendency is anticipated to continue.

 Courtrooms are equipped with a variety of digital recording technologies.
 The most popular kind is an audio/video system, which records events both audibly and visually.
 Digital systems of other types can record only audio or only video.

 Comparing digital courtroom systems to older analog ones reveals various advantages.

 A growing tendency in digital reporting has been seen during the last ten years.
 But what exactly is digital court reporting, and is it the wave of the future?

 A digital court reporter uses redundant, sophisticated digital recording technology to produce recordings of depositions or other legal hearings.
 Digital reporters use non-phonetic shorthand to write in real time that may be read back at any moment.